wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Changelog ==

+= 2.1.0 - Released on 30 March 2022 =

+* New:  Some substantial changes across different areas of the plugin.
+* New: Minor Bug Fixes
+* New: Compatible with the latest WP and WC

 = 2.0.2 - Released on 21 Jan 2022  =
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=order-bump-org-page&utm_campaign=official)